 Military accidents are commonplace and frequently occurring.
 They often result from unsafe working practices or result from defective equipment.
 Military personnel can bring a compensation claim where an injury has occurred as a result of a military accident or injury in any number of circumstances including injuries resulting from:

 - Training accidents

 - Road traffic accidents during manoeuvres

 - Clinical Negligence

 At Lester Aldridge, we understand the complexities of military accident claims.
 We understand how life-changing military accidents can be and work hard in every case to secure maximum levels of compensation.

-At Lester Aldridge, our personal injury and medical negligence solicitors are experts in all of the above areas.
-Please contact us on 01202 786260 or email email@example.com if you would like to discuss one of these areas.
+Our personal injury and medical negligence solicitors are experts in all of the above areas.
+Please contact us at 01202 786260 or email firstname.lastname@example.org if you would like to discuss one of these areas.